Students at modular desks collaborate on laptops in a classroom decorated with colorful pennants.

 ARC members participate in collaborative team meetings to review academic progress and support plans.
 These meetings encourage student involvement and accountability.

-- Meetings are held at least once per year and include the student and a family member.
+• Meetings are held at least once per year and include the student and at least one family member.

-- Mrs. Rosenberg reviews the student’s learning plan and use of accommodations.
+• Mrs. Rosenberg reviews the student’s learning plan and his use of accommodations.

-- By 11th grade, students are encouraged to lead the meeting and advocate for themselves.
+• By eleventh grade, students are encouraged to lead the meeting and advocate for themselves.

 ARC Study Hall

-- Academic assistance is available for writing assignments, projects and exam preparation.
+• Academic assistance is available for writing assignments, projects, lesson review and exam preparation.

-- Students have access to accommodations, including extended time on exams.
+• Students have access to accommodations, including extended time on tests and sound-proof pods that facilitate students using talk-to-text technology.

 Parallel Text

-Shakespearean classics with parallel text are available in the ARC for students to assist in understanding some required English readings.
-These resources support comprehension of contemporary language.
+Students Shakespearean classics with parallel text are available in the ARC for students to assist in understanding some required English readings.

 National Testing Accommodations